I lived on a farm in Dayton, Ohio for the majority of my grade school and high school years.

 I have written and taught Bible studies (including spiritual warfare and the books of Revelation, Daniel, and Ephesians) to college students and adults.
 In my spare time, I enjoy studying the original languages of the Bible through word studies, commentaries, and classes.

-I am currently working on a Bible study on the book of Hebrews.
-It will be called Yeshua, God’s Son, our Treasure: A Quest through the Book of Hebrews.
+I am under contract with Mt.
+Zion Ridge Press to publish my Bible study on the book of Hebrews.
+It will be called The Jewels of Hebrews.

-Recently, I was licensed by Messenger Fellowship in Franklin, TN in the ministry of the Gospel.
-I will be ordained next year.
+Recently, I was ordained by Messenger Fellowship in Franklin, TN in the ministry of the Gospel.

 I am part of BESORAH Institute for Judaic-Christian Studies & Biblical Research in which I work in Student Services.
 You can visit them at http://www.besorahinstitute.org/home.